Techtonica/curriculum/git/github-storage.md

 ### Common Mistakes / Misconceptions

 - **"The Git repo on my laptop is the same thing as the GitHub repo."** The Git repo you may have for a particular project on your laptop _gets attached to_ the GitHub repo you set up to store all it's code in.
-The changes you make in your Git repo on your laptop won't transfer over to your GitHub repo until you run the `git push -u origin master` command.
+The changes you make in your Git repo on your laptop won't transfer over to your GitHub repo until you run the `git push -u origin main` command.

 - **"I can only push perfect and polished code to GitHub."** Lots of people use GitHub to showcase finished projects, but lots of people also use GitHub to store their projects-in-progress.
 Your code does not need to be perfect, especially as a junior software engineer.
 If you are really worried about people seeing your code before you deem it "ready", consider upgrading from a free account to the lowest-tier paid plan (currently \$7/mo), which allows you to have an unlimited number of private repos.
 All Techtonica assignments must be pushed to public repos, however.